Ever wondered what phone screen interviews are like at FAANG and Tier-1 companies?

 - Your interests.

-Phone Screen Interview at Netflix
+What is the Phone Screen Interview Like at Netflix?

 Your initial phone screen at Netflix will be roughly 30 minutes long, where the recruiter will dig into your resume and gauge your interests and enthusiasm for Netflix and the position.